Reinforcement Learning from Hierarchical Critics: Results

-For the extended tennis competition, the 2 vs. 2 scenario, we firstly use the original observation as demonstrated in the 1 vs. 1 scenario.
-Still, we also consider the teammate relationship, such as the distance between teammates, to be an extended observation as the team cooperation learning.
-As shown in Table 1, we set 2 categories of the observation spaces of the worker and manager, original observations and extended observations, to identify if the extended observation can benefit from achieving a higher reward.
-Similarly, we compare the metrics' performance between our HCA-PPO and benchmark PPO, in terms of original and extended observations.
+For the tennis competition (the doubles scenario), we use both standard and extended observations for training purposes.
+As shown in Table 1, we set 2 observation space categories, worker and manager, consisting of the (standard) observations and extended observations, respectively, to determine whether the extended observation is beneficial in achieving a higher reward.
+We also compare the performance metrics' of RLHC and the benchmark PPO in terms of both the standard and extended observations.

-As shown in Fig. 6, if we only consider the original observations, our HCA-PPO outcomes still showed higher cumulative reward and longer episode length with short training steps, compared to the PPO.
-Furthermore, if we add the extended observations, the cumulative reward trained by the PPO has increased compared to the HCA-PPO without extended observations, indicating that the extended observations by considering teammate relationship are significant for the training process.
-Additionally, we include the extended observations in HCA-PPO and PPO to compare their training performance.
-The metrics, cumulative reward and episode length, shows our HCA-PPO has a better achievement compared to the PPO.
-Similarly, the value estimate increased rapidly in our HCA-PPO compared to the PPO.
-Both methods experience a successful training process, as they both presented a slowly decreased entropy.
+As shown in Fig. 4, considering the standard observations, RLHC achieves a higher cumulative reward and a longer episode length with short training steps compared with PPO.
+Furthermore, after adding the extended observations, the cumulative reward trained by PPO further increases compared with RLHC without extended observations, indicating that the extended observations that consider teammate relationships are significant in the training process.
+Additionally, we include the extended observations in RLHC and PPO to compare their training performances.
+The metrics, cumulative reward and episode length show that our RLHC achieves better performances than PPO.
+Similarly, the value estimate increases rapidly in our RLHC compared with PPO.
+Both methods provide a successful training process, and both present slowly decreasing entropy.